leechseed/_setsunadev/_1_PRE-ALPHA_BUILD_CODENAME_BELLE/key_figures_RC3/4hermanetf_eventfulness_and_tellability_framework_herman.md

 ---
-UID: "4HermanETF"
+Author: Herman
-Title: "Eventfulness and Tellability Framework"
+Date: 27/08/2024
-Author: "Herman"
+ELEMENT: STRUCTURE
-Date: "27/08/2024"
+Elaborated: 'True'
 Prima-Forma:
-  - "corpus"
+- corpus
-  - "narrative function"
+- narrative function
-DIR: "STRUCTURE"
+Summary: Eventfullness and Tellability are qualities that make a story worth telling and engaging to an audience.
-Summary: "Eventfullness and Tellability are qualities that make a story worth telling and engaging to an audience."
+Title: Eventfulness and Tellability Framework
-Elaborated: "True"
+UID: 4HermanETF
 ---
 ### Title: **Herman's Eventfulness and Tellability Framework**

 - **Eventfulness and Tellability**: